 minutes, three times a week.
 After 20 weeks of repetitive exposure, it was seen that the skin of mice lacking Granzyme B had aged much less with their collagen more intact - compared to the control

+groups.
 Not only this, scientists are also of the opinion that this drug may be used for treating life-threatening conditions, such as aneurysms and chronic obstructive pulmonary disease.
 Such diseases are caused by the breakdown of collagen and other proteins that provide structure to blood vessels and lung passages.

 Inputs from PTI